About Us

 Transformation: We create transformative programs that prepare students to engage deeply on campus, in their communities, and in their careers and acknowledge the role of transition and growth in the college experience.

-Diversity and Inclusion: We create space for a diverse community of learners and ensure that the college experience is inclusive and representative of our global culture.
+Justice, Equity, Diversity & Inclusion: We create space for a just, equitable, diverse and inclusive community of learners and ensure that the college experience is inclusive and representative of our global culture.

 Civic Leadership: We value students’ role as leaders in their communities and offer opportunities to develop and promote active and engaged citizens.